OCA/connector/connector/doc/guides/migration_guide.rst

   of the Connector.
 It has been replaced by a standalone addon called ``component``. (:ref:`api-component`)

-The parts have been splitted in different addons:
+The Connector has been splitted in different addons:

 * ``queue_job`` in https://github.com/OCA/queue
 * ``component`` in the same repository